 Daniel DeWitt Brown, Ph.D.

 From 2012 to 2018 I worked at MWRI where I studied ductal carcinoma in situ (DCIS), a non-invasive form of breast cancer that is thought to be a precursor to invasive breast cancer.
 Until early 2012 I was a research scientist for Thermo Fisher Scientific.
 Prior to that I finished a post-doctoral position at Carnegie Mellon University studying the evolution of gene regulatory networks in organismal development (using sea stars and urchins as a model).
 I was also formerly a post-doc at the National Institute of Environmental Health Science where I studied the biology and genetics of brain development and function.
 I earned a BA in biology from Hendrix College and a PhD in the Program in Cell, Molecular and Developmental Biology at the University of North Carolina at Chapel Hill.
+I also spent a summer as an HHMI undergraduate fellow radio-tracking timber rattlesnakes in the Ozark Mountains of Arkansas.

 Disclaimer